outscal/Patrolling-Enemies-Project-Instructions/Chap01-Introduction.md

 Your enemies can have a specific health, or you can decide not to give them any.
 The player's health can be damaged based on a condition that interacts with the enemy.

-Fir this simple one, I will show you hoe enemies can be created and made to function using a simple C# script.
+For this simple one, I will show you how enemies can be created and made to function using a simple C# script.

 So, are you excited yet?

 ![](https://media.giphy.com/media/TlduPqRW7d2uAyr4n3/giphy.gif)

+Don't forget to clone the [github repository](https://github.com/outscal/Patrolling-Enemies/tree/Problem-Statement) for this project.

 Can you think of any game that uses enemies patrolling a speficic area in game?